shenzizi/corpus_ppt/README.md

 ## Topic
 This slide is made by Reveal.js.
-The topic is about designing of linguistics corpus interface.
+The topic is about designing of corpora interface.
 - What is good web design?
 - Why we need to know UI/UX
 - Why UI/UX is important?(statistics)